-(1) "Accreditation" means a level of the quality control of the education process provided by specialized or professional regional or national accrediting organizations recognized by the Council for Higher Education Accreditation.
+- (1) "Accreditation" means a level of the quality control of the education process provided by specialized or professional regional or national accrediting organizations recognized by the Council for Higher Education Accreditation. - (2) "Adjudication" means the board process in which a sanction may be imposed. - (3) "Attest documentation" means documentation used to provide attest services as defined in Section 20-279b of the Connecticut General Statutes.